EskoDijk/ot-ns/cli/README.md

 the model.
 Current models supported:

 * `Ideal` (alias `I` or `1`) - has perfect radio reception within disc radius with constant good RSSI.
 CCA always finds the channel clear.
   There can be infinite parallel transmissions over the RF channel.
-If the OT node would request a transmission while one is already ongoing, it would be granted.
+If the OT node requests a transmission while one is already ongoing, it would be granted.
 * `Ideal_Rssi` (alias `IR` or `2`) - has perfect radio reception within disc radius with decreasing RSSI over distance.
 CCA is like in the Ideal model.